Luck Mervil

 Lucknerson Junior Mervil (born October 20, 1967), is a Haitian-Canadian singer-songwriter, actor and entrepreneur.
 He is known for his work in the French musical Notre-Dame-de-Paris, playing Clopin in the original French & English casts.

-During early 1990s, he achieved fame as the front runner of pop-rock/funk band RudeLuck by winning music contest L’Empire des futures starts.
-He was approached by Luc Plamondon, to star in a Quebec/French cast new musical called Note-Dame-de-Paris.
-In 2001, he starts his film career with the French movie Betty Fisher et autres histoires from director Claude Miller and will appear in several films throughout his career.
-He revisited his theatre musical career this time in Quebec with Génération Motown which was shown in Québec city and Montreal.
-Mervil hosted acclaimed boy/girl band contest Mixmania, on Vrak-TV, which will earn him an Award for his hosting skills.
+During the early 1990s, he achieved fame as the front man of pop-rock/funk band RudeLuck by winning L’Empire des futures stars, a Quebec talent show.
+He was approached by Luc Plamondon to star in a Quebec/French cast new musical called Notre-Dame-de-Paris.
+In 2001, he began his film career with the French movie Betty Fisher et autres histoires from director Claude Miller and has appeared in several other movies.
+He continued work in musical theatre, this time in Quebec with Génération Motown which was shown in Quebec City and Montreal.
+Mervil hosted the acclaimed boy/girl band contest Mixmania, on Vrak-TV, which earned him an award for his hosting skills.
 He hosted a public affairs television program Le 3950 on TV5.